 During the same playdate, the kids also played with an oldtimer: Tinker Toys from K’Nex.
 I also found this one on Amazon for $23.00 for 100 piece set.
 The kids had a blast making their own structure.
 All four were engaged, plus the adults.
 It was easy enough for them to be creative and work together.

-The final thing we played with was Bunchems ($15.40 at Target).
+The final thing we played with was Bunchems (affiliate links).
 This one I bought for my niece and nephew.
 My kids also got two packs of these for Christmas.
 We had plenty to play with and create all sorts of creatures.
 My sister, as playful as she is, made a dog using the instructions.
-Her set is Bunchems Alive ($10.98 at Amazon) which comes with a ball that the pieces attach to, and it vibrates making the creations come to life.
+Her set is Bunchems Alive (affiliate link) which comes with a ball that the pieces attach to, and it vibrates making the creations come to life.
 My oldest was happy admiring her creation; she was proud of her work.

-Besides what we played with that day, my children also love playing with Sands Alive ($13.99 for 2.5lbs on Amazon) or CrazSand ($14.80 for 1.5lbs on Amazon).
+Besides what we played with that day, my children also love playing with Sands Alive or CrazSand (affiliate links).
 There are several different makers of this product, and we’ve played with several of the kinds.
 They have slightly different textures, but overall they all hold their shape and make indoor play–especially in the winter–fun and exciting.
 The only downside: the mess.
 My kids always manage to get sand all over no matter how cautious.
 We try to corral it in a plastic tub.
 Either way it is worth the mess for the fun we have while using it.
 I bought some sand toys at the Dollar Tree and gave them a couple of plastic cups and plastic silverware.
 They love it.

 What are some of your favorite hands on toys?
 Leave a comment below if you are willing to share.
 We always love more ideas for fun family time.